JoeManto/OIT-CX/Standards/ProgrammingStandards.md

         render() return();
     }
 ```
-#### Props Destructure
+#### Props Destruction
+Prop Destructuring is the process of converting a js object's inner hash table key value pairs into individual local scoped variables.
-Prop Destructuring should be used always when there are > 1 number of props
+Prop Destructuring should be used always when there are > 1 number of props.
-This allows props to be referenced by name rather than the root reference from props.
+This allows props to be referenced by name rather than using the root reference from props first.
+This process has little impact on performance and is mainly used for readability.

+**Prop Destruction in React Functions**
 ```javascript
     let Frame = (props) => {
         //Props Destructuring